Vítor Pereira (footballer, born 1968)

 Vítor Manuel de Oliveira Lopes Pereira (born 26 July 1968) is a Portuguese football manager and former player who played as a midfielder.

 Following an amateur playing career, he became manager of Porto, where he won the Primeira Liga in both of his seasons.
 After leaving in 2013 he worked in several countries, winning a Greek league and cup double with Olympiacos in 2015 and the Chinese Super League with Shanghai SIPG in 2018.

+Playing career

+Born in Espinho, Pereira only played amateur football.
+He retired at the age of 28.

-Football career
+Coaching career

 Early career

-Born in Espinho, Pereira only played amateur football, and retired at the age of 28.
-He started managing at junior level, and his first head coach experience arrived midway through the 2004–05 season, when he was appointed at Sanjoanense in the third division.
+Pereira started managing at junior level.
+His first head coach experience arrived midway through the 2004–05 season, when he was appointed at Sanjoanense in the third division.

 Subsequently, Pereira worked with Espinho of the same league, being fired with ten games left in his second campaign and returning to Porto's juniors for a further season.
 In 2008 he returned to head coaching again, with Santa Clara in the Segunda Liga, leading the Azores side to the third position in his first year and the fourth in the second, on both occasions narrowly missing out on Primeira Liga promotion.